Kanesville Tabernacle

 The Kanesville Tabernacle was a large, hastily constructed log building in Council Bluffs, Iowa that was created specifically for the event of the reorganization of the First Presidency of the Church of Jesus Christ of Latter-day Saints (LDS Church) in late 1847.
+Council Bluffs, or Kanesville (as it was called at the time), served as a temporary settlement for the displaced church and its membership.

+In 1996, a replica of the tabernacle was built near the original site.
+For approximately two decades, the replica was operated as a historic site of the church, until it was deemed unsafe and torn down in 2022.
+In September 2024, the church dedicated the Kanesville Memorial in its place.

 Context

 With the death of Joseph Smith on June 27, 1844, the First Presidency of the Latter Day Saint church was dissolved.
 The leadership of the church was taken on by the Quorum of the Twelve Apostles with Brigham Young, the president of the quorum, taking on the main leadership role.
 By 1845 it became apparent to the church leaders in Nauvoo, Illinois. that the violence against the members of the church would not abate.
 Consequently, they began to make plans to evacuate Nauvoo and migrate to the Rocky Mountains where they hoped to establish church headquarters and practice their religion in relative isolation and peace.
 Originally they planned to leave Nauvoo in April 1846.

 Ongoing concerns about their safety and their ability to leave Nauvoo led church leaders on February 2, 1846, to meet to discuss their situation.
 Two days later on February 4, 1846, a large group left the town.
 The journey across southern Iowa was difficult due to inclement weather and incessantly muddy roads.
 The journey took the better part of three and half months and left the members of the church bereft of provisions, fatigued, and sickly.
 They settled in the territory of the Omaha Tribe on the west bank of the Missouri River as well the east bank of the river in Council Bluffs.
 They called the area Kanesville in honor Thomas L. Kane, an attorney, friend and advocate for the Latter-day Saints.
 Kane assisted the church leaders in negotiating an agreement that allowed them to establish a provisioning base in the territory of the Omaha tribe known as Winter Quarters.
 In the spring of 1847, Young led the first group of Mormon pioneers to the Salt Lake Valley, arriving in the valley on July 24, 1847.
 Many of the pioneers stayed in the Salt Lake Valley, planting crops, preparing homes, and starting the settlement that would grow into Salt Lake City.
 Young, however, quickly returned to Winter Quarters (near present-day Florence, Nebraska) to organize the remainder of the pioneers in preparation for their trek and to deal with a few business items.